Abstracts and Sessions

-Presentation information is sent to all first authors only via email in late-June (status of abstract acceptance or rejection) and mid-July (session information and individual presentation time information for accepted abstracts).
-To ensure you receive all SfN correspondence, add email@example.com, SfN_Program@abstractsonline.com, and firstname.lastname@example.org to your email "safe senders" list.
+Presentation information is sent to all presenting authors only via email in mid-September (status of abstract acceptance or rejection) and late-September (session information and individual presentation time information for accepted abstracts).
+To ensure you receive all SfN correspondence, add firstname.lastname@example.org, SfN_Program@abstractsonline.com, and email@example.com to your email "safe senders" list.

-Is there any way to ensure that I have a nanosymposium or dynamic poster presentation?
+Is there any way to ensure that I have a nanosymposium?

-Selection for these presentation formats is not guaranteed and is competitive due to there being a greater demand than there is space.
-Session assignments are made according to availability, merit, quality, and thematic need.
+Selection for this presentation format is not guaranteed and is competitive due to there being a greater demand than there is space.
+Session assignmentsare made according to availability, merit, quality, and thematic need.
 The Program Committee will make the final decision regarding session placement for abstracts.
 All sessioning assignments are final.